-Michelle Obama Stuck In Rut – Finding It Harder To Unplug Than Barack?
+Michelle Obama Stuck In Rut, Finding It Harder To Unplug Than Barack?
 [Opinion]

 — CBS News (@CBSNews) March 14, 2017

+From all the reports today, Michelle has been busy doing just what she promised.

-The former first lady has been very busy attending lunches, speaking at D.C. schools and writing school recommendations for young women.
-Michelle Obama is even getting her secret service squad to join her in a quick workout in SoulCycle class.
+The former first lady has been very busy attending lunches, speaking at D.C. schools, and writing school recommendations for young women.
+Michelle Obama is even getting her Secret Service squad to join her in a quick workout in SoulCycle class.

 Former first lady Michelle Obama surprises students at DC school in honor of International Women's Day. https://t.co/rgt5izSZYu pic.twitter.com/wL13f4T6u6